 The program provides the ability to change enumeration of the primary partitions.
 This feature will allow you to fix problems concerning an inappropriate order of partitions.

 In order to modify enumeration of the primary partitions you should take the following steps:

 - 1. Select a hard disk on the Disk Map. - 2.
-Call the Change Primary Slot dialog to set up the operation.
-There are several ways to do it: - Select in the Main Menu: Hard Disk > Change Primary Slot. - Call the popup menu for the selected hard disk (right click of the mouse button) on the Disk Map, then select the menu item: Change Primary Slot.
+Select in the Main Menu: Hard Disk > Change Primary Slot.